Perozz-cz/ESP_8266-clock/README.md

 # ESP_8266-clock
-ESP8266 Clock with Alarms and WiFi Configuration
+ESP8266 Clock with Alarms and WiFi synchronization

 This project implements a clock using the ESP8266 microcontroller.
 The clock features two alarms, a buzzer, and the ability to set the time via WiFi.
 It is programmed using MicroPython.